CSZnSj/ChurnApp/README.md

 ├── src/                             # Source code for the project │   ├── ingest.py                    # Script for data ingestion and conversion to Parquet │   ├── prepare_label.py             # Script for preparing labels
-│   ├── prepare_dataset.py           # Script for dataset preparation and merging pyspark DataFrames
+│   ├── prepare_dataset.py           # Script for dataset preparation and merging PySpark DataFrames
-│   ├── preprocess.py                # Script for preprocessing merged pyspark DataFrame and ready it for training models.
-│   ├── training.py                  # Script for model training
+│   ├── preprocess.py                # Script for preprocessing merged PySpark DataFrame and preparing it for model training │   ├── training.py                  # Script for model training
 │   ├── evaluating.py                # Script for model evaluation
 │   ├── deploying.py                 # Script for model deployment